• Skip to primary navigation

 1) Kaiterra Laser Egg+ Air Quality Monitor

-This 1.1 pound air monitor is high tech and sleek.
-The design is egg shaped and it can be placed anywhere within the home.
+This 1.1-pound air monitor is high-tech and sleek.
+The design is egg-shaped, and it can be placed anywhere within the home.
 This monitor fits easily in the palm of the hand.
 The smart technology feature of this air monitor makes checking air quality a breeze.
-Homeowners can install the Kaiterra app and monitor the levels of their home even when they are away.
-This ultra-sensitive air quality monitor can easily pick up fine dust particles, humidity, chemicals and temperatures.
+Homeowners can install the Kaiterra app and monitor the levels of their homes even when they are away.
+This ultra-sensitive air quality monitor can easily pick up fine dust particles, humidity, chemicals, and temperatures.
 The Kaiterra Laser Egg + is Wi-Fi enabled and connects to iOS and Android smartphones and tablets.

 2) Temtop M10 Air Quality Monitor

-Notable Features: One button to turn the monitor on/off, Versatile and light, can be used in home, office, car or even outdoors
+Notable Features: One button to turn the monitor on/off; versatile and light, it can be used in the home, office, car, or even outdoors.

 The Temptop M10 air quality monitor is a 4 in 1 quality monitor; it utilizes a laser particle sensor combined with particle swarm optimization algorithms to produce highly accurate readings.
-It is designed with 3 indicators for detection, a charging port, air vents and an appealing cube shape that fits into any decor style in the home.
+It is designed with 3 indicators for detection, a charging port, air vents, and an appealing cube shape that fits into any decor style in the home.
 The display screen is large and easy to view.
-When you use the Temptop you do not need to worry about keeping batteries on hand.
-This monitor runs with a rechargeable battery that features a life of about 6 hours between charges.
+When you use the Temptop, you do not need to worry about keeping batteries on hand.
+This monitor runs on a rechargeable battery with a life of about 6 hours between charges.

 3) IGERESS Multifunctional Indoor Pollution Detector

-The IGERESS multifunctional indoor pollution detector is a sleek and handheld air quality monitor that can easily detect volatile organic compounds, formaldehyde, humidity and temperature.
-This device has a clear and simple to read monitor that displays results on a colorful LCD display.
-The IGERESS is a portable and lightweight device that only weighs 5.6 ounces and it recharges easily with the provided USB cable.
-This air quality monitor will need to be calibrated before the first use and if it is stored away for more than three months it should be calibrated again.
-This monitor is best for individuals on the go that need a reliable air quality read out no matter where they are.
+The IGERESS multifunctional indoor pollution detector is a sleek, handheld air quality monitor that can easily detect volatile organic compounds, formaldehyde, humidity, and temperature.
+This device has a clear and simple-to-read monitor that displays results on a colorful LCD display.
+The IGERESS is a portable and lightweight device that only weighs 5.6 ounces and recharges easily with the provided USB cable.
+This air quality monitor will need to be calibrated before the first use and if it is stored away for more than three months, it should be calibrated again.
+This monitor is best for individuals on the go that need a reliable air quality readout no matter where they are.

 4) Sherry Multifunctional Air Quality Monitor

-Notable Features: Ambient air is quickly drawn in due to the built-in fan – this results in more accurate readings, can be set to alarm and beep once certain value exceed default alarm threshold
+Notable Features: Ambient air is quickly drawn in due to the built-in fan – this results in more accurate readings, and can be set to alarm and beep once certain values exceed the default alarm threshold.

-The Sherry multifunctional air quality monitor is a hand held and easily portable air quality read out device.
+The Sherry multifunctional air quality monitor is a hand-held and easily portable air quality read-out device.
 This monitor utilizes detection technology that uses air flow detection and displays readings on a colorful LED screen that is easy to view.
-It is built with a impressive 10-12 hour battery life due to the 3000mAn polymer lithium battery.
-The Sherry air quality monitor also has 4 high-precision sensors to monitor all indoor pollutants such as formaldehyde, volatile organic compounds, PM2.5 and PM10and.
-It will then provide real time read outs.
+It is built with an impressive 10-12 hour battery life due to the 3000mAn polymer lithium battery.
+The Sherry air quality monitor has 4 high-precision sensors to monitor all indoor pollutants such as formaldehyde, volatile organic compounds, PM2.5 and PM10and.
+It will then provide real-time readouts.

 Which Is The Best Air Quality Monitor For Formaldehyde And Other Pollutants?

-When it comes to picking between the four mentioned air quality control monitors it really does come down to personal preferences.
-Are you opting for a stationary unit as opposed to a hand held unit?
-If you want a piece that will set out in a determined location and run continuously then you will definitely want to consider the Kaiterra or the Temtop.
+When it comes to picking between the four mentioned air quality control monitors, it really does come down to personal preferences.
+Are you opting for a stationary unit instead of a handheld unit?
+If you want a piece set out in a determined location and run continuously, you will definitely want to consider the Kaiterra or the Temtop.
 The Kaiterra is a sleek round design that blends into any design and is small enough to fit in the palm of your hand.
-The Temtop M10 is a clock like cube shape with a large display.
-If you enjoy tech then the Kaiterra is right up your ally with its smart technology that links directly to your phone or table.
+The Temtop M10 is a clock-like cube shape with a large display.
+If you enjoy tech, the Kaiterra is right up your alley with its smart technology that links directly to your phone or table.
 The Temtop M10 has simple button usage and is very easy to utilize.
-Rechargeable battery life is roughly the same for both of these units with a battery life of 6-8 hours.
+Rechargeable battery life is roughly the same for both units, with a 6-8 hours battery life.

-Individuals that need handheld devices that are portable will most likely prefer to turn to the IGERESS Multifunctional Indoor Pollution Detector or the Sherry Multifunctional Air Quality Monitor.
-Both are ideal for pollutant monitor read outs.
-The IGERESS comes with a provided USB cord so it can be recharged as the battery life draws to an end and it also has a 2 year warranty.
-The Sherry multifunctional air quality monitor has a lifetime warranty and a 10 to 12 hour battery life due to the built in lithium battery.
+Individuals needing portable handheld devices will most likely prefer to turn to the IGERESS Multifunctional Indoor Pollution Detector or the Sherry Multifunctional Air Quality Monitor.
+Both are ideal for pollutant monitor readouts.
+The IGERESS comes with a provided USB cord so it can be recharged as the battery life draws to an end, and it also has a 2-year warranty.
+The Sherry multifunctional air quality monitor has a lifetime warranty and a 10 to 12-hour battery life due to the built-in lithium battery.

-There is not a right or wrong answer when it comes to selecting the right air quality monitor.
+There is no right or wrong answer when selecting the right air quality monitor.
 The right answer is selecting to purchase one in the first place.
-Nothing is more important that monitoring the quality of the air in your home and making yourself aware of any contaminants that could be harmful.
-You simply need to select which monitor fits into your lifestyle and which features are most important to you.
+Nothing is more important than monitoring the air quality in your home and making yourself aware of any contaminants that could be harmful.
+You simply need to select which monitor fits your lifestyle and which features are most important to you.